SDP bounds on quantum codes

-The above equation allows us to state the following: Given a self-dual stabilizer code $S$, one can construct a disconnected subset $H_S\subseteq V$ with size $2^n-1$ by identifying each vertex $a\in V$ with a Pauli error $E_a$ such that $E_a=\pm s_a\in S\setminus \one$.
+The above equation allows us to state the following: given a self-dual stabilizer code $S$, one can construct a disconnected subset $H_S\subseteq V$ with size $2^n-1$ by identifying each vertex $a\in V$ with a Pauli error $E_a$ such that $E_a=\pm s_a\in S\setminus \one$.
 Conversely, given $H$, one can construct a subset of $\EE_n$ by identifying each vertex $a\in V$ with $E_a$.
 Using Eq.~\eqref{eq:max_set_stab}, it can be seen that all elements of this set has weight equal or larger than $\delta$ and up to real phases, it forms an abelian group if one includes $+\one$.
 But this is nothing else than a stabilizer group.
-Note that this stabilizer group can have at most $2^n-1$ nontrivial elements since the maximum number of Pauli errors which commutes between each other is $2^n$.
-Therefore, a self-dual stabilizer code exists, if and only if, $\alpha(G')=2^n-1$.
+Note that this stabilizer group can have at most $2^n-1$ nontrivial elements since the maximum size of a commuting Pauli subgroup is $2^n$.
+Therefore, a self-dual stabilizer code exists if and only if $\alpha(G')=2^n-1$.
 When $\alpha(G') < 2^n-1$, it is not possible to construct a stabilizer group with $2^n$ elements and therefore, a self-dual stabilizer code does not exist.
-Everything also holds for the subgraph $G''$ from Remark~\ref{rmk:Gprime}.
+The same reasoning applies to the subgraph $G''$ of Remark~\ref{rmk:Gprime}.